 Over the many years, Rod has owned his own window treatment stores and worked with dozens of designers all across New England, including Rochester NH.
 There is just simply no substitute for working with a service provider who has literally seen it all and done it all.
 As an authorized Hunter Douglas dealer, he has access to their whole catalog, and, if you’re looking for one-of-a kind treatments.
 Rod has teamed up with window treatments designer and fabricator Karin Conn, (who also has decades of experience)and she can make any kind of soft furnishing you can imagine.
 Between them, they are a decorating juggernaut.
 To top it off, Rod was also a skilled professional painter and wall coverings expert, so he has a good eye for tying a “whole room” together – you create the vision – they can make it happen

-If your window treatment search involves primarily soft furnishings, (draperies, curtains, Roman Shades, etc. Please check out our sister site that concentrates on those kind of treatments
+If your window treatment search involves primarily soft furnishings, (Draperies, Curtains, Roman Shades, etc. Please check out our sister site that concentrates on those kind of treatments-Draperies NH

 Here are just some of the window treatments we can help you with: